mathmangiza/cellipse/README.md

 # cellipse
-detect if equation represent an ellipse ore not form a standard form of concic sectoin equation`
+Detect if equation represent an ellipse ore not form a standard form of concic sectoin equation`